arisasdf/estudio_morera/Rosarium.md

 Here's a smattering of notes but hopefully I can make a Storybook eventually.

+**Edit:** Storybook built.
+Keeping this for nostalgia and/or cringe purposes.

 ## Palettes

 Palettes generated with [Significa's palette generator](https://palette-generator.significa.co/?c=0D734C&s=10&cs=0.1&cm=0)